 Continuing with these studies during the 1950s, Calhoun set up a more complex enclosure to examine how further groups of rodents would behave in a sterilized, predator-free environment.

-A Video records of his experiments show Calhoun with a pleased smile and a pipe in his mouth, color-coded mice scurrying over his boots.
+A Video record of his experiments show Calhoun with a pleased smile and a pipe in his mouth, with color-coded mice scurrying over his boots.

 Over the course of these experiments, the same sequence of events would transpire each time:

 - The mice would meet, mate and breed in large quantities.

 - After that, the rodents would develop either hostile and cliquish or passive and anti-social behaviors.

 - The population would eventually trail off to extinction.